 To ask Assistant to search Google, say "Hey Google" followed by "search for..." followed by whatever you're looking for - be it vacation idea, zebra facts, funny one-liners, or facts about the moon, etc.

 See what's on your calendar

 To ask Assistant to look at your calendar, say "Hey Google" followed by "what's on my calendar".

 Show your photos, show photos of your dog, food, kids

 To ask Assistant to show your Google Photos, say "Hey Google" followed by "show me my photos".
 Google Photos knows that photos contain, so it will also return photos of objects, like your dog, food, kids or places, just say "show my pictures of cars" and you'll get your car photos displayed.

 To ask Assistant to show your Gmail emails, say "Hey Google" followed by "show me my emails".
 This will display emails from your linked account.

 Voice dictate in apps

 To use Assistant to dictate in supported messaging apps, including Google's own Messaging app, tap the microphone icon in your keyboard.

-To ask Assistant to help you navigate, say "OK Google" followed by "navigate home", "navigate to work", "directions to 100 Main Street", "Navigate to the nearest coffee shop", or "navigate to the post office", etc. This will calculate the route and open up Google Maps Navigation.
+To ask Assistant to help you navigate, say "Hey Google" followed by "navigate home", "navigate to work", "directions to 100 Main Street", "Navigate to the nearest coffee shop", or "navigate to the post office", etc. This will calculate the route and open up Google Maps Navigation.